skogsgren/foxhole/README.md

     cut -f 1,2,3 -d "|"
 ```

-Which would be easy to add to your `bash_aliases`.
+Which would be easy to add as a function to your `bashrc`.

 If you're on Windows/Mac/Linux and the command above isn't working you might
 have another location for your data directory.
 Print that out by running